Supply Chain Management: How to use Patents for Risk Mitigation and strategic negotiations?

 - What kind of features are available in vehicles?

 After finding answers to these questions, I can categorize them; for example:

 - Material – Steel, Tin, Rubber, Plastic, Iron

 - Parts – Tyre, Chassis, Engine, Steering wheel, Brakes, Suspension

 - Entertainment features – Speakers, Screens, Music Player

 - Application/Uses – Logistics, Agriculture, Transportation

-Now, if someone has to explain what all constitute a vehicle, such a complete breakdown will help anyone understand it better.
+Now, if someone has to explain what all constitutes a vehicle, such a complete breakdown will help anyone understand it better.
 Similarly, if one can create such a breakdown for a technology, s/he can better understand that technology domain.

-Taxonomy, thus, is a breakdown of any technology to its minutest (or broad in some cases) detail that can give a complete picture about what all is actually present in that domain, what constitutes it and what all is related to it.
+Taxonomy, thus, is a breakdown of any technology to its minutest (or broad in some cases) detail that can give a complete picture about what all is actually present in that domain, what constitutes it, and what all is related to it.